 - 3.1.
-Fellows must not be required to sign a non-competition guarantee or restrictive covenant. ^(Core) - 3.2.
-Eligibility Requirements Fellowship Programs All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada. ^(Core) - 3.2.a.
-Fellowship programs must receive verification of each entering fellow's level of competence in the required field using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program. ^(Core)
+Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
+(Core) - 3.2.
+Eligibility Requirements Fellowship Programs All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.
+(Core) - 3.2.a.
+Fellowship programs must receive verification of each entering fellow's level of competence in the required field using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
+(Core)

 Background and Intent: A reporting feature is available for fellowship programs within ADS to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
 These reports are available to fellowship program directors in mid-July, and use of this system to retrieve the reports is encouraged.
-There are a few scenarios in which these reports may not be available, such as if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
+There are a few scenarios in which these reports may not be available, such as if a fellow completed residency in a program not accredited by the ACGME, if a fellow completed residency prior to Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

 - 3.2.a.1.
-Prior to appointment in the fellowship, fellows should have completed an internal medicine or emergency medicine program that satisfies the requirements in 3.2. ^(Core) - 3.2.a.1.a.
-Fellows who did not complete an internal medicine or emergency medicine program that satisfies the requirements in 3.2. must have completed at least three years of internal medicine or emergency medicine education prior to starting the fellowship, and must have met all the criteria in the "Fellow Eligibility Exception" section below. ^(Core) - 3.2.a.2.
-To be eligible for appointment at the F2 level, fellows must have completed a two- or three-year ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine subspecialty fellowship. ^(Core)
+Prior to appointment in the fellowship, fellows should have completed an internal medicine program that satisfies the requirements in 3.2.
+(Core) - 3.2.a.1.a.
+Fellows who did not complete an internal medicine program that satisfies the requirements in 3.2. must have completed at least three years of internal medicine education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
+(Core) - 3.2.b.
+Fellow Eligibility Exception